orthzar/awesome-nostr-possibilities/README.md

 - Matchmaking for videogames, where clients/servers submit offers via Nostr to start/host game matches.
 - To replace videogame servers, by sending game-state updates between clients via one or more relays.
 Multiple relays might be appropriate for redundancy.
 - Webpages, where each webpage is stored across multiple relays, making them virtually uncensorable.
+- Chat with random people, like Omegle.
+Clients would post ephemeral events stating an interest in chatting, while other clients would randomly select a pub-key in one such ephemeral event.
+The chat would be E2EE.
+To be truly anonymous, the client would to connect to relays via Tor.